Branding during M&A: Four steps to brand implementation

 • Number of sites rebranded

-• Total number of employees or customer reached
+• Total number of employees or customers reached

 When it comes to measuring the wider success of your rebrand programme, think about: